Table of Contents

 - 7. Leadership Opportunities

 - 9. Education Opportunities After You Leave the Military

 - 10. Buy a Home With No Money Down With a VA Loan.

 - 11. Military Retirement Benefits are Worth Millions

-Have you ever thought about joining the U.S. Military?
-If the answer is yes, then read on.
-These benefits of joining the military may be enough to persuade you to take the leap.
+Have you ever thought about joining the military?
+The benefits of joining the military may be enough to persuade you to take the leap.
 If you haven’t considered joining the military, then treat this article as a primer for some of the benefits which may be available to you if you decide to take that next step.
-And the benefits can last a lifetime!

 11 Reasons to Consider Joining the Armed Forces

-Whether you are considering the military out of a sense of Patriotism or duty, for action and adventure, or for a steady job in a depressed economy, there is something for everyone.
-Here are 10 reasons the military may be a good fit for you.
+Whether you are considering the military out of a sense of patriotism or duty, for action and adventure, or for a steady job, there is something for everyone.
+Here are 11 reasons the military may be a good fit for you.

 Military service is a time-honored way to serve others first.
 Walter Reuther is quoted as saying,

 “There is no greater calling than to serve your fellow men.
 There is no greater contribution than to help the weak.
 There is no greater satisfaction than to have done it well.” (source).